The strange hiking death of Jason Chase in New Zealand's Tamaki Reserve

 The toxicology report showed that blood, urine, and stomach contents were all negative for all drugs, medications, and a range of common poisons.

-The time of death was somewhere around four to six days prior to when Jason was found, around 30 December.
+The time of death was somewhere around four to six days prior to when Jason was found, around December 30.
 That was long after the official search had been called off, and it meant he had been alive during the search-and-rescue operation which had failed to find him

 Temple-Camp told Jason's story to a retired surgical colleague and friend John Coutts.
 "In the Ruahines, you say?
 In the foothills?
 That rings a bell."
 John went to his attic, stuffed full of surgical notes, papers and memorabilia collected from a lifetime of medicine in the Manawatu.
 John said "It happened back in 1961.
 It was over Dannevirke way in the Ruahines, pretty much where your chap was found.
 That's what reminded me.
 Two young men, 18 and 21 years old, went up there shooting.
-It was the same time of year too — Boxing Day, in fact, and pretty warm so they were lightly clad.
+It was the same time of year, too — Boxing Day, in fact, and pretty warm, so they were lightly clad.
 They left coming down until quite late and it was early evening when they did.
 They couldn't see quite clearly where they were going as it was getting dark and they pushed through quite dense bush.
 They ran into a bank of tree nettles called Urtica Ferox, which means Fierce Itch.
 It's a native found on the fringes of the bush.
-They grow to two meters and their leaves are covered with rigid stinging hairs, each about six millimeters long.
+They grow to two meters and their leaves are covered with rigid stinging hairs, each about 6mm long.

 There are patches of them clumped in small localities over several parts of the ranges.
 Anyway, these blokes were wearing shorts, just like your man Jason.
 They said they had run into a lot of stinging nettles and it felt like a million needle pricks.
 Less than an hour later, one of the lads developed a guts ache and couldn't go on.
 He just lay down and soon became paralyzed.
-He said he had trouble breathing and shortly afterward he became blind, too.
+He said he had trouble breathing, and shortly afterwards, he became blind, too.
 His friend managed to get help and they got him out and to the hospital.
 He died five hours later.
 His mate developed similar symptoms but not quite as severe and he eventually recovered.

 They're known to kill animals, too.
 Horses are particularly prone and can die quite quickly.
 They usually have fits and become paralyzed.
 It does something to the nervous system.
 There was a group of trampers back then who got stung and they had serious incoordination for three days.”